 Sending Submissions to Help Scout

-You can circumvent forwarding delays by sending submissions directly to your Help Scout mailbox.
-Instead of emailing submissions to your mailbox address (email@example.com), send them to your unique mailbox forwarding alias.
-To find that alias, open the desired mailbox and head over to Settings → Connection Settings.
+You can circumvent forwarding delays by sending submissions directly to your Help Scout Mailbox Address if you do not need a copy saved at your email provider.
+Instead of emailing submissions to your connected email (email@example.com), send them directly to your Help Scout Mailbox Address.
 You'll see those contact form submissions pop-up in Help Scout almost immediately.

 Make sure the From: address and Reply-to: address values are set appropriately:

 - Set the From address to something like firstname.lastname@example.org or email@example.com.
 If the From: address is set to the customer's email (firstname.lastname@example.org), the message might be marked as spam since it's not really being sent from Gmail.

 - Set the Reply-to: address as the customer's email address.
 We'll pull in this address and link everything to the correct profile.
 When you reply, you'll be sending your message back to the customer and not email@example.com or firstname.lastname@example.org.